-New Orleans Saints coach Sean Payton said he's doing well after testing positive for Covid-19 last week.
+New Orleans Saints head coach Sean Payton said he's doing well after testing positive for COVID-19 last week.

 "I was cleared yesterday," Payton said on Sports Talk with Bobby Hebert and Kristian Garic.
 "It’s been quite a process, and you spend a lot of time trying to learn as much as you can about it.
 We’re certainly seeing it on the news 24/7.

 "But basically a weekend ago, it wasn’t until Sunday night, when I first began to feel some flu-like symptoms.
 Monday morning, they were certainly a little bit more significant.
 I had a low-grade fever... and that’s when I had my test on Monday and basically quarantined at that point at the house."

 Payton said his diagnosis is an example that the coronavirus doesn't discriminate and reiterated the importance of flattening the curve.